Skip to content

 from ..game_objective_template import GameObjectiveTemplate

-I'm not going to go into detail on what these are all used for (you'll kinda get to see as we go), but just know that they are all necessary or, at the very least, useful.
+I'm not going to go into detail on what these are all used for (you'll kinda get to seeing them as we go), but just know that they are all necessary or, at the very least, useful.

-Note: Some of these imports will get flagged as bad imports because they are importing from a file that is part of core KMK or Archipelago codebases.
+Some of these imports will get flagged as bad imports because they are importing from a file that is part of core KMK or Archipelago codebases.
 This is normal.
+(You can use the BasedPyright extension to add comments that ignore these warnings.)

 Options Dataclass